Chebuu/Bauer2017-pgSQL/README.md

 [Bauer PR, Gajic O, Nanchal R, Kashyap R, Martin-Loeches I, Sakr Y, et al. *Association between timing of intubation and outcome in critically ill patients: A secondary analysis of the ICON audit.* Journal of Critical Care.
 2017;42: 1–5. doi:10.1016/j.jcrc.2017.06.010](http://doi.org/10.1016/j.jcrc.2017.06.010)

 ## Build Instructions
-Included is a Makefile with targets to build the dataset using GNU Make.
+Included is a Makefile with targets to build and export the dataset.
+The resulting .csv files are saved in the **data/cohort-build** directory:

 All build targets require that the following Bash environment variables be set: